mothenjoyer69/bc250-documentation/README.md

 # OS Support
 - Linux:
-  - Works reasonably well with most hardware functional, with the exception of the GPU which requires patching mesa.
-Fedora is recommended, however it would be simple to get literally any distro running with the exception of any that rely on Flatpak for package distribution.
+  - Works reasonably well with most hardware functional.
+Fedora is recommended, however it would be simple to get literally any distro running.
+  - Flatpak applications will NOT work correctly until they pull in Mesa 25.1.
+Don't try and run Bazzite just yet.
+  - In theory, a Fedora rawhide image should boot with nothing but the kernel commandline options listed below.
 - Windows:
   - No
-  - It will boot,	but the	GPU is not supported and is unlikely to ever be.
-Everything else seems to work alright,	so I guess you could use it for	non-GPU focused	workloads.
+  - It will boot, but the GPU is not supported by any drivers and is unlikely to ever be.
+Everything else seems to work alright, so I guess if you've been kicked in the head recently you could use it for non-GPU focused workloads.
+- MacOS:
+  - Next person to ask this will be asked to find out if the PCIe bracket counts as a flared base.

 # Making it work
-## Simple setup script
-- This should perform all of the required steps, *except* for flashing the modified firmware.
-- It should work fine on Fedora 40+ (COPR builds are not available for F39) and on Nobara 40+.
-- Run ``curl -s https://raw.githubusercontent.com/mothenjoyer69/bc250-documentation/refs/heads/main/fedora-setup.sh | sh`` as the root user (not with sudo) and sit back.
-- Credit to [neggles](https://github.com/neggles) for the original version.

 ## Mesa
-- Upstream Mesa currently lacks support for this specific GPU (Cyan Skillfish), however [work](https://gitlab.freedesktop.org/mesa/mesa/-/issues/11982) is underway to get that fixed.
-  - A temporary workaround is recompiling Mesa to fake support for the GPU.
-You can do this by adding [this](https://raw.githubusercontent.com/mothenjoyer69/bc250-documentation/refs/heads/main/BC250-mesa.patch) patch to Mesa .
-  	- Alternatively, patched Mesa builds are available via copr, [here](https://copr.fedorainfracloud.org/coprs/g/exotic-soc/bc250-mesa/).
+- Upstream support [landed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/33116) in Mesa 25.1.
+If your distro ships this, or if it has a mesa git release, you should be able use them without modification.
 - You must set ``RADV_DEBUG=nocompute`` in ``/etc/environment`` to resolve issues with Vulkan visual issues.
 - Some OpenGL workloads cause a GPU hang still, and most compute loads will trigger a GPU reset when the compute instance is closed.
 This would normally be fine, but it is unrecoverable on these boards.
 - Flatpak applications will fail to run due to the bundled mesa not having the required patches.
+- If your distro doesn't ship a new enough Mesa, either:
+  - Rebuild Mesa manually with this [this](https://raw.githubusercontent.com/mothenjoyer69/bc250-documentation/refs/heads/main/BC250-mesa.patch) patch.
+  - Alternatively, patched Mesa builds are available via copr, [here](https://copr.fedorainfracloud.org/coprs/g/exotic-soc/bc250-mesa/).

 ## Kernel
+- You may need to add ``nomodeset`` to the kernel command line prior to installing Mesa drivers; Make sure you remove this once they are installed.
 - Kernels prior to 6.5 should boot without anything special, however anything newer will boot into a black screen.
 Add ``amdgpu.sg_display=0`` to your kernel command line to resolve this issue.
-On Fedora you can do this via ``grubby --update-kernel=ALL --args=console=amdgpu.sg_display=0``,
+On Fedora you can do this via ``grubby --update-kernel=ALL --args=console=amdgpu.sg_display=0``.

 # Advanced
 ## Modified firmware